Ben Lomond Mountain (Utah)

 Ben Lomond, just north of Ogden, Utah, is a peak in the northern portion of the Wasatch Mountains.
 A popular trail passes over its summit (elevation 9716 ft), accessible from four different trailheads to the north, south, and east.

-It is often referred to by locals as Ben Lomond Peak, Mt.
-Ben Lomond, and Ben Lomond Mountain.
-The usage Mount Ben Lomond is technically a redundancy as the prefix Ben, which is found in front of many Scottish mountains including Ben Lomond after which this mountain was named, actually means mount - Scottish mountains whose name begins Ben are never preceded by Mount.
-The USGS has it labeled as Ben Lomond on maps.
+It is often incorrectly referred to by locals as Ben Lomond Peak, Mt.
+Ben Lomond, or Ben Lomond Mountain.
+The usage Mount Ben Lomond is technically a redundancy since the prefix Ben – added to many Scottish mountains including Ben Lomond after which this mountain was named – actually means mount.
+That is why Scottish mountains whose names begin with Ben are never preceded by Mount.
+The United States Geological Survey labels it as Ben Lomond on its maps.

 Ben Lomond stands out along the Wasatch Front because the mountain range appears to run east and west along the Wasatch Range, while most mountains appear to run south and north.
 Two miles northwest of Ben Lomond is Willard Peak, with an elevation of 9763 ft.
 Northwest of Willard Peak is Inspiration Point.
 A dirt road travels 14 mi from Mantua, Utah to Inspiration Point.
 The road is usually not passable until July due to deep snow that resists melting due to the area's northern exposure.
 Atop Inspiration Point on a clear day, one can see Salt Lake City to the south, Willard Bay and the Great Salt Lake to the west, and the city of Logan, Utah to the northeast.

 From Inspiration Peak one can hike or bike to the summit of Ben Lomond, and then continue east to a trailhead on North Ogden Pass.
 The trail is listed as one of the top mountain bike rides in Utah.
 The distance from the North Ogden trailhead to the summit of Ben Lomond is approximately 9 mi.

 Ben Lomond was named after the mountain Ben Lomond in the Scottish Highlands.
-Mary Wilson Montgomery, an early settler, thought the mountain range resembled the Munro.
+In an Ogden, Utah Standard-Examiner article, published on November 15, 1930, the Ogden Forest Service credits Robert Montgomery, from Glasgow, Scotland, with naming the mountain.

+Paramount Pictures logo

-According to some sources, the Paramount Pictures logo, known as Majestic Mountain, was modeled after Ben Lomond.
-It is said that William W. Hodkinson, the co-founder of Paramount and a native of the Ogden area, initially drew the image on a napkin during a meeting in 1914.
+The Paramount Pictures logo, known as Majestic Mountain, was modeled after Ben Lomond.
+William W. Hodkinson, the co-founder of Paramount and a native of the Ogden area, drew the initial version of the logo – Ben Lomond, drawn from memory, with a border of stars, which later became a partial circle surrounding the mountain – on a napkin during a meeting in 1914.